From Directed Polymers in Spatial-correlated Environment to Stochastic Heat Equations Driven by Fractional Noise in 1 + 1 Dimensions: Introduction

+with partition function $Z _ { t } ^ { \beta , \omega } : = P \left[ \exp \left( \beta H _ { t } \right) \right]$.
+The strong spatial correlation with polynomial decay is assumed in that context, by the technique from stochastic analysis, the behavior of polymer in terms of free energy, fluctuation exponent and volume exponent are considered systematically.
+The similarity among these models stimulates us to consider in this work the discrete approximation, by which we wish find some important things, e.g., the universality constants different from that usual KPZ equations have shared.

-In section 2, some notations of the transition function of random walk and the environment are given as well as a basic central limit theorem, whose proof is a little different from that in section 4.
-In section 3 some basic facts about fractional Gaussian fields and stochastic heat equations (SHE in short) with multiplicative fractional noise are listed.
-We focus in section 4 on the proof that the scaled partition function converges to the solution to some SHE driven by fractional gaussian fields in the sense of finite dimensional distribution.
-Finally, in section 5 we prove that the approximation process is tight via checking the Kolmogorov's criterion.
+Here is the structure of this paper.
+In Section 2, some notations of the transition function of random walk is given as well as a basic central limit theorem, whose proof is a little different from that in Section 4.
+In Section 3 some basic facts about fractional Gaussian fields and stochastic heat equations with multiplicative fractional noise are listed.
+In Section 4 we state and prove the main results Theorem \ref{mainthm} in this paper; we take a large space on the proof that the scaled partition function converges to the solution to some stochastic heat equation driven by fractional Gaussian fields in the sense of finite dimensional distribution (Theorem \ref{convergence} and Theorem \ref{convergence12}).
+Finally, in Section 5 we prove that the approximation process is tight via checking Kolmogorov's criterion.